- About Us

-If you need to request a modification or you wish to challenge a modification request made by the other party, our Duluth family law attorneys can help you.
+If you need to request a modification or you wish to challenge a modification request made by the other party, our Northern Minnesota and Wisconsin child support modification attorneys and spousal maintenance modification attorneys can help you.
 We can represent you in the matter to help you get the result that you seek.

 The court may modify a spousal maintenance order if there has been a change in the circumstances of either party.
 A change in circumstance could make the existing order for spousal maintenance unfair or unreasonable.
 Common reasons for modifications of spousal maintenance include:

 The person who requests the modification has the burden of proof that the maintenance order needs to be modified.
 The request for modification may be made retroactive from the date that the motion for modification is served.

 Just like with spousal maintenance, a request may need to be made to modify child support for much of the same reasons.
 However, the differences are:

 Minnesota and Wisconsin each have their own laws about when it is appropriate to modify child support.
 When various elements have been established, the court can make their decision of whether or not to approve or deny the request for modification.
 You and your Northern Minnesota and Wisconsin family law attorney can work together to address the modification request so that the appropriate result can be had.